 rladmin upgrade db <database_name | database_ID>

 During the database upgrade process, the database is restarted.
 As a result:

-- For databases that have replication enabled, a failover occurs prior to restarting the database to make sure that there is no downtime.
+- For databases that have replication enabled, a failover is done before the master database restarts to make sure that there is no downtime.

 - For databases that have neither replication nor persistence enabled, the database loses all its data after it is restarted.